JongSeokJang/Sogang-Embedded-System-Software/README.md

 ### Result
-Completed all the requirements with documentation Thanks for viewing this repository
+Completed all the requirements with documentation

+### End of Project
+Thanks for viewing this repository.

 This is the end of the Sogang Univ.
 2014 Embedded System Software